gridgain-solutions/ignite-in-k8s/etcd-proto/README.md

 Etcd Java API auto-generated from [protobuf specs](https://github.com/etcd-io/etcd/blob/release-3.4/etcdserver/etcdserverpb/rpc.proto)

 ## Build
-A development-only work "hack" to enable Intellij IDEA indexing of the generated classes is to make a symlink from the `main` source set to the generated `java` sources:
+A **development-only** "hack" to enable Intellij IDEA indexing of the generated classes is to make a symlink from the `main` source set to the generated `java` sources:
 ```shell script
 gradle build